Private landlord responsibilities

 More on right to rent checks.

-Landlords cannot charge fees for this or other checks.
+Landlords cannot charge fees for checks.

 Documents before your tenancy starts